nsriram13/rl-continuous-control/Report.md

 gradient_clip | 0.75 | Clip gradient norm at this value

 The values of all the hyper-parameters were picked based on an informal assessment of performance and is likely not the optimal set of parameters.

-The training was very sensitive to the hyper-parameters and the agent would not make any progress in its task.
+The training was very sensitive to the hyper-parameters - the agent would often not make any progress in its task.
 We had to use the following tricks to get the network to learn:
 * normalize the input (states) to the network
 * initialize the weights with a (semi) orthogonal matrix, as described in _Saxe, A. et al. (2013)_.
 * clip the gradient norm at 0.75